Braundo/kubernetes-guide/docs/services.md

 ![](../images/lb.svg)

-1. External client hits LoadBalancer Service on friendly DNS name
+1. External client hits LoadBalancer Service on friendly DNS name.
-2. LoadBalancer forwards request to a NodePort
+2. LoadBalancer forwards request to a NodePort.
-3. Node forwards request to the ClusterIP of the Service
+3. Node forwards request to the ClusterIP of the Service.
-4. The Service picks a Pod from the EndpointSlice
+4. The Service picks a Pod from the EndpointSlice.
-5. Forwards request to the selected Pod
+5. Forwards request to the selected Pod.

 **Key Points:**